Jberczel/metaprogramming_ruby_2_notes/02_object_model.md

 ## Open Classes

-Can open standard library classes such as  String and add methods:
+In ruby, you can  open standard library classes such as  String and add methods:

 ```ruby
 class String